iPython Notebooks

 import xgboost as xgb

-from model_tuner import model_tuner
+from model_tuner import Model

 Step 2: Load the dataset, define X, y